youshy/old-blog/_posts/2020-05-05-Infinity-War.md

 ## Food...
 Oh my god, foooooood!

-I cook twice per day, every day, for the last 3 months (apart from literally one meal when I've ordered Pizza Hut due to migraine I had); I send all the pics to my friends (YKWYA!, to my parents; I tweak, test new things and write small CLIs to help me with cooking.
+I cook twice per day, every day, for the last 3 months (apart from literally one meal when I've ordered Pizza Hut due to migraine I had); I send all the pics to my friends (YKWYA!), to my parents; I tweak, test new things and write small CLIs to help me with cooking.
 If you don't know what I'm talking about, check [this](https://youshy.github.io/To-Bake-Or-Not-To-Bake/) post from almost a month ago - since then, my small flour supply grew from 3kgs to astonishing 40kgs!

 And yes, I make bread every other day; I bake small buns, I test recipes and learn something new every day.
 Also, I can't see myself eating refried food from a box in the nearest future - honestly, I feel like I'm 12 again and eating breakfast before school, it's a marvellous feeling!